BEST DAY TRIPS FROM FLORENCE – BEAUTIFUL PLACES TO VISIT NEAR FLORENCE

 If you prefer staying at an Airbnb, first-time users can save money with using my link.

-So, enough talking, let us talk about the best Florence day trips.
+So, enough talking, let us talk about the best day trips.

 Day Trip to Pisa

 How could it be any different?
-Pisa is famous for its Leaning Tower, and you can’t visit Tuscany and skip the tower and it is probably the most famous day tours from Florence.
+Pisa is famous for its Leaning Tower, and you can’t visit Tuscany and skip the tower and it is probably the most famous day tour from Florence.

 You can get to Pisa from Florence by either train or car, but I don’t recommend going by car.
 Train tickets are quite cheap and the trains run frequently.
 By train, you’ll be in Pisa within the hour.